 Just as with the agaves used for it's famous brother distilled spirit, the Tequila, the pineapple (piña) is harvested by "jimadores" after 8 to 10 years, the spiny leaves are cut off with a "coa", a rounded lance, and then transported from the field to the "taberna", where the processing takes place.

-The pineapples are cooked 24 hours in large wood-fire brick ovens (hornos), then they are chopped into pieces with machetes and mashed into a pulp with "mazos" (wooden mallets) in a "batea".
-This pulp is then places in 100 liter copper-bottom wooden vats (perols) where the liquid ferments for 7 to 9 days with the yeasts the plant has naturally.
+The pineapples are cooked 24 hours in large wood-fired brick ovens (hornos), then they are chopped into pieces with machetes and mashed into a pulp with "mazos" (wooden mallets) in a "batea".
+This pulp is then placed in 100-liter copper-bottom wooden vats (perols) where the liquid ferments for 7 to 9 days with the yeasts the plant has naturally.
 Once this is done, a cap is placed over the vat and sealed with mud and connected to a copper distillation coil and then heated.
 The distillation process lasts some 8 hours.

 In recent years, Mascota has hosted a yearly Raicilla Cultural Festival.
 Sponsored by the local government and the Jalisco State Tourism Office, the event includes Raicilla tasting, tours and lectures on production and history of the drink, including live music and traditional dance.

 If you are in Puerto Vallarta the easiest way to enjoy Raicilla is to travel to El Tuito, a town that is now also known for its good Raicilla.
 Located some 45 minutes south of Vallarta, you get there by taking Highway 200 going south of the romantic zone, you'll pass Mismaloya, Boca de Tomatlán, Las Juntas, the Vallarta Botanical Gardens before arriving in El Tuito.
 There ask anyone (old enough) where you can find Raicilla and you'll be shown the location.